Voter ID passes in Nebraska as states settle ballot items - KESQ

 Health care also was on the ballot in some states.
 An Oregon measure would create a constitutional right to affordable health care and obligate the state to ensure access.
 A measure in South Dakota would expand Medicaid coverage to adults under the terms of the federal health care law enacted more than a decade ago under former President Barack Obama.

 California, as is often the case, was home to the nation’s most expensive ballot battle.
 Hundreds of millions of dollars were poured into the campaigns of two competing initiatives to legalize sports betting — one backed by wealthy Native American tribes and the other by online gambling companies and less-affluent tribes.
-Both were trailing in Tuesday’s results.
+Both were defeated by voters.

 Associated Press writer Julie Carr Smyth contributed to this report.